swisskyrepo/PayloadsAllTheThings/CORS Misconfiguration/README.md

 # CORS Misconfiguration

 > A site-wide CORS misconfiguration was in place for an API domain.
-This allowed an attacker to make cross origin requests on behalf of the user as the application did not whitelist the Origin header and had Access-Control-Allow-Credentials: true meaning we could make requests from our attacker’s site using the victim’s credentials.
+This allowed an attacker to make cross origin requests on behalf of the user as the application did not whitelist the Origin header and had Access-Control-Allow-Credentials: true meaning we could make requests from our attacker's site using the victim's credentials.

 ## Summary